From Prompt Optimization to Multi-Dimensional Credibility Evaluation: Enhancing Trustworthiness of Chinese LLM-Generated Liver MRI Reports -- with Preliminary Extension to Lung Cancer: Limitations

 Second, the evaluation involved only radiologists, without incorporating feedback from other clinical specialists such as surgeons or oncologists.
 Although this focus ensured domain consistency, it may have limited the comprehensiveness of the credibility assessment (MDCA) in capturing broader multidisciplinary perspectives.
 Future studies could include multi-specialty panels to refine and expand the interpretive dimensions of the MDCA framework.

-Finally, the single-center design may restrict generalizability.
-Model behaviors and prompt effectiveness could vary across institutions with different reporting styles and linguistic norms.
-Larger multicenter and longitudinal studies are warranted to validate the reproducibility and scalability of the proposed prompt optimization and credibility evaluation frameworks in diverse real-world settings.
+Third, although cross-center validation was conducted on an external liver MRI cohort, and cross-disease testing was performed on lung cancer reports, both the primary-center lung experiments and the external-center liver experiments were each limited to a single institution.
+Model behaviors and prompt effectiveness could still vary across additional centers with different reporting styles and linguistic norms.
+Larger multicenter and multi-disease longitudinal studies are warranted to further validate the reproducibility and scalability of the proposed frameworks in diverse real-world settings.